Czech Republic Human Rights 2017 Report April 2018

 Detainee’s Ability to Challenge Lawfulness of Detention before a Court: Persons detained or arrested on criminal or other grounds were entitled to challenge in court the legal basis or arbitrary nature of their detention and obtain prompt release/compensation if found to have been unlawfully detained.

 e.
 Denial of Fair Public Trial

-The laws provide for the right to a fair trial, and the independent judiciary generally enforced this right.
+The law provides for the right to a fair public trial, and an independent judiciary generally enforced this right.

 There were no reports of political prisoners or detainees.

-The law mandates prison sentences of six months to three years for persons who deny Communist-era crimes or the Nazi Holocaust.
-Speech inciting hatred based on race, religion, class, nationality, or other group affiliation is also illegal and carries a sentence of up to three years in prison.
+Freedom of Expression: The law mandates prison sentences of six months to three years for persons who deny communist-era crimes or the Holocaust.
+The law prohibits speech that incites hatred based on race, religion, class, nationality, or other group affiliation and provides for prison sentences of up to three years for violations.

 There were no government restrictions on academic freedom or cultural events.

-The government may legally restrict or prohibit gatherings, including marches, demonstrations, and concerts, that promote hatred or intolerance, advocate suppressing individual rights, or jeopardize the safety of participants.
-Protesters are required to have permits for demonstrations, but police generally did not interfere with spontaneous, peaceful demonstrations.
+The government may legally restrict or prohibit gatherings, including marches, demonstrations, and concerts, if they promote hatred or intolerance, advocate suppressing individual rights, or jeopardize the safety of the participants.

 c.
 Freedom of Religion